 In the first quarter of 2005, we announced that we entered into a collaborative research and license agreement with Pfizer for the development of inhaled products for the treatment of allergic asthma and other respiratory diseases, such as chronic obstructive pulmonary disease, or COPD.
 The collaboration is focused on our preclinical small molecule compounds, which inhibit IgE receptor signaling in respiratory tract mast cells by blocking the signaling enzyme Syk, or spleen tyrosine kinase, a novel drug target for respiratory diseases.
 Mast cells play important roles in both early and late phase allergic reactions, and Syk inhibitors could prevent both phases.
-We expect Pfizer to advance a compound to the clinic combining their dry powder inhaler, their drug development capabilities and our novel small molecules.
-The first significant milestone under this collaboration is Pfizer's selection of a specific molecule to take into drug development, which we expect to occur in the second half of 2006.
+In May 2006, we achieved the first collaboration milestone when Pfizer nominated R343 to commence advanced preclinical development in allergic asthma.
+Pfizer paid us \$5.0 million for the exclusive right to R343, which will be delivered using Pfizer's dry powder inhaler and is projected to enter the clinic in 2007.

 In addition to the above mentioned product candidates, we have ongoing research programs involving back-up candidates for the product candidates above as well as drug discovery efforts in our immunology/inflammation, virology, and oncology programs.
-For example, we are pursuing JAK3 in immunology for potential applications in transplant rejection and Axl in oncology.
+For example, we are pursuing JAK3 inhibition in transplant rejection and in a variety of autoimmune diseases and Axl inhibition in oncology.